luisrochadev/luisrochadev.github.io/_posts/2018-02-20-how-to-start-coding-in-2018.md

 Your next step is to <a href="https://www.codecademy.com/learn/learn-html" target="_blank"> learn the basics HTML on CodeAcademy </a>.
 THEN, you will do the same <a href="https://www.codecademy.com/learn/learn-css">and learn CSS.</a>

 I'm sure you found the pacing for CodeAcademy's JavaScript course comfortable.
-Their HTML and CSS program folllows the same relaxed rhythm for concepts that are a lot simpler.
+Their HTML and CSS program follows the same relaxed rhythm for concepts that are a lot simpler.
 HTML and CSS are a lot of fun to learn and use and follow simple patterns that you'll master in no time!
 Bookmark the above link so that you can start then once you finish the JavaScript Course.

-(I should probaby take this time to mention that I am no sponsored by CodeAcademy in any way.
+(I should probably take this time to mention that I am no sponsored by CodeAcademy in any way.
 The website was my entry into web development and I'm very grateful and passionate about their approach towards teaching beginners the basics.)

 <h2>No More Training Wheels</h2>